 Nymphs and pupae can also be found overwintering in leaf litter or ponds.
 Nymphs and pupae continue feeding and growing throughout the winter months so that they can emerge in slightly warmer temperatures.
 Insects can overwinter during the egg stage, as well.
 Their future development is based highly on where their mother deposited them for the winter, and how well they are protected.

-If pests have invaded your home or business, call Cantu Pest & Termite and schedule an appointment today with one of our friendly, experienced pest control experts.
+If pests have invaded your property, call Cantu Pest & Termite and schedule an appointment today with one of our friendly, experienced home pest control experts.